bakwarteng/project-two-app/README.md

 ## Features

 This application features an interactive user interface with light/ darkmode capability, and a responsive design.
-It also incooporates a functional back end database that tracks animals, allows the creation of new application users.
+It also incorporates a functional back-end database that tracks animals and allows the creation of new application users.
 The application utilizes both Bootstrap and custom styling by the development team.
-Future development features may include: third party api, customizable search capabilities
+Future development features may include: third-party API, customizable search capabilities

 ## Team Responsibilities